 Best Restaurants in Lake Como and Garda

-The Italian lakes have long attracted discerning visitors in search of tranquility, relaxation and, of course, outstanding food & wine.
+The Italian lakes have long attracted discerning visitors in search of tranquility, relaxation, and, of course, outstanding food & wine.
 Set among picturesque landscapes, Lake Como and Garda are simply long expanses of water nestled right against the mountains, with exquisite views offered as standard.
 Despite attracting numerous visitors in the summer months, the Italian lakes have kept their sense of refinement and tranquility – it’s simply impossible not to feel relaxed and content in such beautiful surroundings.

 And it is precisely this wonderful setting, which ensures that dining out in Lake Como and Lake Garda is rarely anything other than memorable.
 Of course, lackluster restaurants do exist, but they are outnumbered by some truly splendid venues, which offer both magical vistas and superlative food & wine in abundance.
-Moreover, some of Italy’s greatest food regions – including Piemonte and Lombardy – are close by, so expect menus that showcase the best of Northern Italy’s varied cuisine; great risottos, veal fillets and mouth-watering pasta dishes are de rigueur.
-Not to mention Franciacorta, Italy’s premium sparkling wine style that is made in the nearby province of Brescia, in Lombardy.
+Moreover, some of Italy’s greatest food regions – including Piemonte and Lombardy – are close by, so expect menus that showcase the best of Northern Italy’s varied cuisine; great risottos, veal fillets, and mouth-watering pasta dishes are de rigueur.
+Not to mention Franciacorta, Italy’s premium sparkling wine style made in the nearby province of Brescia, in Lombardy.

 So to celebrate our love affair with Italy’s majestic lake regions, we have hand-picked a selection of our favorite restaurants, perfect for that romantic evening; indeed, how could romance fail to blossom in the captivating and utterly idyllic Italian lakes?

-With Cellar Tours, you can experience these restaurants for yourself on a Gourmet Grand Tour of Italy
+With Cellar Tours, you can experience these restaurants for yourself on a Gourmet Grand Tour of Italy.

 Situated in a truly magnificent landscape, Como is a firm favorite with locals and visitors who come to relax and enjoy the finer things in life.
 For this long, narrow lake, also known as Lario, is full of great restaurants and cellars, not to mention fine views of the Alps: